 1. Introduction

-Potato (Solanum tuberosum L.) is one of the most important food crops worldwide and plays a crucial role in ensuring food and nutritional security.
+Potato (Solanum tuberosum L.) is one of the most important food crops worldwide and plays a vital role in ensuring food and nutritional security.
 It ranks as the fourth most important food crop after rice, wheat, and maize.
-Potato is cultivated in more than 150 countries and serves as a staple food for millions of people due to its high yield potential and nutritional value (FAO, 2021).
+Cultivated in more than 150 countries, potato serves as a staple food for millions of people due to its high yield potential and nutritional value (FAO, 2021).
 India is the second-largest producer of potato in the world, and West Bengal is one of the leading potato-producing states in the country, contributing significantly to national potato production (Singh et al., 2019).

-Despite its importance, potato production is severely affected by several biotic stresses, among which black scurf caused by Rhizoctonia solani Kühn is considered one of the most destructive soil-borne diseases (Tsror, 2010).
-The disease occurs in most potato-growing regions of the world and is responsible for considerable yield losses and deterioration in tuber quality (Banville et al., 1996; Carling et al., 2012).
+Despite its global importance, potato production is severely affected by several biotic stresses, among which black scurf caused by Rhizoctonia solani Kühn is considered one of the most destructive soil-borne diseases (Tsror, 2010).
+The disease is prevalent in most potato-growing regions of the world and is responsible for considerable yield losses and deterioration in tuber quality (Banville et al., 1996; Carling et al., 2012).
 The pathogen survives in soil and infected plant debris as sclerotia and mycelium and infects potato plants at various growth stages (Rauf et al., 2007a).

 Black scurf disease affects both underground and above-ground parts of potato plants.
 Infection during early growth stages results in poor emergence, sprout death, and reduced plant stand.
 Stem infection causes stem canker, resulting in reduced vigor, delayed emergence, and poor tuber formation.
 In severe cases, the disease leads to aerial tuber formation, deformed tubers, and reduced marketable yield (Tsror and Peretz-Alon, 2005).
 The most characteristic symptom of the disease is the formation of black sclerotia on the tuber surface, commonly known as black scurf, which reduces the market value of potatoes (Carling et al., 2012).

 The severity of black scurf disease varies depending on environmental conditions, soil type, cultivar susceptibility, cropping practices, and seed quality (Banville, 1989).
 Continuous cultivation of potato, use of infected seed tubers, and poor crop rotation practices further enhance disease incidence (Rauf et al., 2007a).
 The disease is particularly severe under cool and moist soil conditions, which favour pathogen development and infection (Tsror, 2010).